dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 The importance of sociohierarchical structures has always entailed the use of logical, non-physical components to strategize or anticipate sociophysical phenomena.
-These topologies, either fully or partially derived from logical relationships between people, groups, or other nodes, form fields where the energy mechnics operate like electrical circuits.
+These topologies -- either fully or partially derived from logical relationships between people, groups, or other nodes -- form fields where the energy mechnics operate like electrical circuits.
 These form emergent logical topologies, where the social graph might be overlayed onto physically interacting particles.